microsoft/ivy/doc/examples/testing/leader.md

     g++ -I $Z3DIR/include -L $Z3DIR/lib -g -o leader_election_ring leader_election_ring.cpp -lz3

 This produces an executable that takes one parameter `me` on the command line.
-Let's create two terminals A annd B to run process 0 and process 1 respectively:
+Let's create two terminals A and B to run process 0 and process 1 respectively:

     A: $ ./leader_election_ring 0